Code-Institute-Submissions/nealbrophy-GetHubby/README.md

 +++///In this section, you should go over the different parts of your project, and describe each in a sentence or so.+++

 ### Existing Features
-- Carousel with smooth animation and appealing appearance
+- Carousel with typing animation overlaid
 - Links to relavant sections with smooth scroll
-- Animated post-its
+- Flip-cards

 +++For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.